Amsterdam/design-system/packages/css/src/components/page-menu/README.md

 - The ‘Menu’ button opens the Mega Menu.
 - On narrow screens, menu items other than ‘Search’ and ‘Menu’ move from the Page Menu to the Mega Menu.

+### Using links with third-party routers

+Check out the [developer guide](/docs/docs-developer-guide-using-links-with-routers--docs) on how to integrate links with external routing solutions.

 ## Relevant WCAG requirements

 - [Consistent Navigation (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/consistent-navigation.html)